OfficeDev/office-js-docs-pr/docs/outlook/item-multi-select.md

 - The [Reading Pane](https://support.microsoft.com/office/2fd687ed-7fc4-4ae3-8eab-9f9b8c6d53f0) in Outlook must be enabled.
 An exception to this is if the item multi-select feature is enabled through the no item context feature in the manifest.
 To learn more, see [Activate your Outlook add-in without the Reading Pane enabled or a message selected](contextless.md).
 - A maximum of 100 messages can be selected at a time.
 - The `loadItemByIdAsync` method only processes one selected message at a a time.
 Remember to call `unloadAsync` after `loadItemByIdAsync` finishes processing the message.
 This way, the add-in can load and process the next selected message.
+- Typically, you can only run get operations on a selected message that's loaded using the `loadItemByIdAsync` method.
+However, managing the [categories](/javascript/api/outlook/office.categories) of a loaded message is an exception.
+You can add, get, and remove categories from a loaded message.
+- The `loadItemByIdAsync` method is supported in task pane and function command add-ins.
+This method isn't supported in [event-based activation](autolaunch.md) add-ins.

 > [!NOTE]
 > Meeting invites and responses are considered messages, not appointments, and can therefore be included in a selection.